 TEEN DRIVER DISTRACTED CAUSES AUTO ACCIDENT – ATTORNEYS MN

-Our car accident lawyers have represented many people injured because of a distracted teenage driver.
+Our car accident lawyers have represented many people injured caused by of a distracted teenage driver.
 We have had many cases where the teen driver caused an accident with another car, injuring people in that vehicle or others in the teen driver’s car.
-Our Minnesota attorneys have also handled many one car accident cases where the teen driver only injures people in the car he is driving.
+Our Minnesota attorneys have also handled many one car accident cases where the teen driver only injures passengers in the car he or she is driving.

 Yahoo Parenting recently published an online article stating, “Distracted teen drivers are doing a whole lot more than texting behind the wheel.
 More than a quarter of teens admit that they’ll occasionally change clothes and shoes while driving in a study recently published in the Journal of Transportation Safety and Security.
 And those 27 percent of kids aren’t the only ones multi-tasking—nor are their Superman-style outfit switches the worst of what researchers say is drawing drivers’ focus off of the road.
 Out of the more than 1,000 teens studied, some say they’ll also change contact lenses and put on makeup while driving.
 (The percent of teens reporting that they text while driving came in lower than in past polls, at 40 percent).”
 Our car accident lawyers have represented many people injured in an accident caused by a variety of situations a teen driver allowed to distract him or herself.